savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

 Limitations
 ===========

-You should have memcached instances running on each poller responsible for snmp polling.

-You should have your pollers with SnmpBooster in the same datacenter, as they need to be on the same machine with good connectivity to the active memcached instance.
+You should have your pollers with SnmpBooster in the same datacenter, as they need to be on the same machine with good connectivity to the active MongoDB server.

-SnmpBooster is not compatible with distributed pollers in multiple datacenters, sorry, the current design of SnmpBooster uses a single centralized memcached instance for storing the timeseries data.
-For distributed datacenters to be supported, each poller+scheduler+memcached must be realm restrained, which is not the case today.
+SnmpBooster is not compatible with distributed pollers in multiple datacenters, sorry, the current design of SnmpBooster uses a single centralized MongoDB instance for storing the timeseries data.
+For distributed datacenters to be supported, each poller+scheduler+mongoDB must be realm restrained, which is not the case today.

 Design specification